WebSom Digital Services

 Feature Set and Extensibility

 Both control panels provide complete tools for the management of websites, domains, DNS, email accounts, SSL certificates, databases (e.g., MySQL and PostgreSQL), FTP, backups, and file management.
-Nevertheless, cPanel includes WHM (Web Host Manager), which adds an additional layer of administrative control for the management of multiple cPanel accounts.
+Nevertheless, cPanel includes WHM (Web Host Manager), which adds layer of administrative control for the management of multiple cPanel accounts.
 WHM is particularly useful to resellers and hosting providers.

 DirectAdmin incorporates administrative functions into its base platform directly, rather than requiring a distinct utility such as WHM.
-This single-platform design makes it easier to manage users but may restrict how deep the control is for sophisticated administrators compared to cPanel’s two-system design.
+This single-platform design makes it easier to manage users, but may restrict how deep the control is for sophisticated administrators compared to cPanel’s two-system design.

 As far as extensibility goes, cPanel has the advantage of a larger third-party plugin and integration ecosystem.
 One-click installers such as Softaculous, backup management tools such as JetBackup, and security solutions such as Imunify360 are typical companions to cPanel.
 DirectAdmin also has integrations, but its marketplace is smaller and less varied, though increasing steadily.